 When Washington Irving published his short story titled Rip Van Winkle two centuries ago, little could he have imagined I'd be using the childhood classic as a reference for modelers who are returning to the sport after a long hiatus.
 In this caseSTUDY I'll try to bring you up to speed on the latest developments in RC modeling for if, like the Dutchman of the story, you've been out of circulation a while.
 Anyway, not long ago I got a servo order for 14 of our DS90DLHV servos, which as orders go, tickled my curiosity.

-So the order for fourteen of the DS140DLHV servos led me to contact the buyer and I was not surprised in the least to learn he's a recent returnee to the sport after a 30 year hiatus.
+So the order for fourteen of the DS90DLHV servos led me to contact the buyer and I was not surprised in the least to learn he's a recent returnee to the sport after a 30 year hiatus.
 Yup, a modern day Rip Van Winkle equivalent in our very own sport!

 Folks, this is surprisingly common because guys get into modeling then life's responsibilities interfere (e.g. home buying, children, college expenses, work, etc.) and then at some point, they return to the fold . . . with both love and enthusiasm for building and flying intact, as if they had never left the sport!

 Bottom line?
 I'm quite familiar with all three SIG models having built a Somthin' Extra and three Four-Star 60s myself.
 And I've flown the third, the Hog Bipe belonging to a fellow modeler.
 They're all three fantastic models but in my opinion, the appropriate servo instead of the DS90 is actually the DS130DLHV (yes, all around, even throttle to keep things simple).
-This servo is $5 less costly than the DS140DLHV you purchased so we can readily update your order and refund you the difference and ship them today.
-But . . .

-There are developments you have missed out on due to your 30 year hiatus.
+This servo is $5 more costly than the DS90DLHV you purchased and I hope you'll believe I'm not spending this much time with you for the money.
+Anyway, there are developments you have missed out on due to your 30 year hiatus which guide my thinking.

-For example, while all three of these models were designed when one servo drove both ailerons, in recent years modelers have overwhelmingly adopted the practice of using one servo per control surface.
+For example, back in the day models were designed when one servo drove both ailerons, but in recent years modelers have overwhelmingly adopted the practice of using one servo per control surface.
 Overkill?
 Maybe, but bear with me.
 Anyway, this means . . .

 - Hog Bipe - 5 servos